Secondary Breast Reconstruction: When the First Result Is Not the Final One

 - Delayed reconstruction - For patients who chose to go flat after mastectomy, or who were not candidates for reconstruction at the time of cancer treatment, reconstruction is still possible years later.

-Why this work matters
+Why does this work matter?

-Patients arriving for secondary reconstruction have often been told their result is fine.
+Women arriving for secondary reconstruction have often been told their result is fine.
 They have been told reconstruction is a one-time event, that this is as good as it gets, that they should be grateful to be alive.
 All of this may be technically true.
 None of it is sufficient.

 Secondary reconstruction is the difference between surviving and feeling like yourself again.
 We treat it accordingly.